SentryTrace/sentrytrace-research/README.md

 ## ⚔️ Offensive Approach

-Unlike traditional OSINT-based research, SentryTrace applies an **attacker mindset**:
+SentryTrace follows an attacker-driven methodology:

-- Identify exposed surface
+1. Identify exposed attack surface
-- Analyze response behavior & inconsistencies
+2. Analyze response behavior & inconsistencies
-- Chain weaknesses into abuse scenarios
+3. Chain weaknesses into exploit scenarios
-- Simulate realistic attacker workflows
+4. Simulate real attacker workflows
-- Evaluate **technical + business impact**
+5. Evaluate technical + business impact

-> Goal: understand not just *what is exposed*, but *how it can be exploited*.
+> Focus is not only on what is exposed, but on how it can be exploited at scale.

 ---